The Best Beef Rub You’ll Ever Use

 Step 2: Use on beef the night before you are going to cook

 After you prepare your beef, lay it on a flat surface.
-Then, take the rub and lightly sprinkle it over the meat.
+Then, take the spice rub and lightly sprinkle it over the meat.
 Using your hand, mostly the fingers, rub and massage the rub into the entire surface of the meat.
 (Make sure your hands are properly washed) Next, flip the steak and repeat the process.

 Try to apply the rub as evenly as possible, and it will taste even better.
 Once it is seasoned, wrap the beef in plastic wrap or a Ziploc bag and put it in the fridge.
 Most beef should be in there for no more than 24 hours.
 The longer it is sitting, the deeper the flavors will travel in the beef.